Hex (board game): Nash's claim

 The game was rediscovered in 1948 or 1949 by the mathematician John Nash at Princeton University.
 According to Martin Gardner, who featured Hex in his July 1957 Mathematical Games column, Nash's fellow players called the game either Nash or John, with the latter name referring to the fact that the game could be played on hexagonal bathroom tiles.
 Nash insisted that he discovered the game independently of Hein, but there is some doubt about this, as it is known that there were Danish people, including Aage Bohr, who played Hex at Princeton in the 1940s, so that Nash may have subconsciously picked up the idea.
 Hein wrote to Gardner in 1957 expressing doubt that Nash discovered Hex independently.
 Gardner was unable to independently verify or refute Nash's claim.
 Gardner privately wrote to Hein: "I discussed it with the editor, and we decided that the charitable thing to do was to give Nash the benefit of the doubt. ...
 The fact that you invented the game before anyone else is undisputed.
 Any number of people can come along later and say that they thought of the same thing at some later date, but this means little and nobody really cares."
-In a later letter to Hein, Gardner added: "Just between you and me, and off the record, I think you hit the nail on the head when you referred to a 'flash of a suggestion' which came to Mr. Nash from a Danish source, and which he later forgot about.
+In a later letter to Hein, Gardner also wrote: "Just between you and me, and off the record, I think you hit the nail on the head when you referred to a 'flash of a suggestion' which came to Mr. Nash from a Danish source, and which he later forgot about.
 It seems the most likely explanation."

 Published games

 Initially in 1942, Hein distributed the game, which was then called Polygon, in the form of 50-sheet game pads.
-Each sheet contained an empty 11x11 empty board that could be played on with pencils or pens.
+Each sheet contained an 11×11 empty board that could be played on with pencils or pens.
 In 1952, Parker Brothers marketed a version of the game under the name "Hex", and the name stuck.
 Parker Brothers also sold a version under the "Con-tac-tix" name in 1968.
 Hex was also issued as one of the games in the 1974 3M Paper Games Series; the game contained a 5+1/2 × 8+1/2 in 50-sheet pad of ruled Hex grids.
-Hex is currently published by Nestorgames in a 11x11 size and a 14x14 size.
+Hex is currently published by Nestorgames in a 11×11 size, a 14×14, and a 19×19 size.